Back up the show

 The Flash and Swop buttons on a playback fader may be used at any time to flash and solo cues and chases.
 The Flash button adds the playback into the current output, the Swop button turns off all other output.
 The Flash button can also be set to Timed Flash which will use the pre-programmed timings of the cue when flashing -- for normal flash mode the timings are ignored.

 You can reallocate the functions of the Flash and Swop/Select buttons on the console using Key Profiles.
 A useful alternative function is Preload which allows you to pre-position the attributes of the fixtures before you raise the playback fader, which is handy for avoiding unwanted movements (any fixtures which are already active in another playback will not change when you use Preload).
 You can also allocate Go and Stop buttons for cue lists and chases.
-To quickly change the key profile, hold Avo Shift and press Edit Key Profile.
-The Sapphire Touch also has a configurable Black button for each fader.
+To quickly change the key profile, hold Avo and press Edit Key Profile.
+The Sapphire Touch also has a configurable Black button for each fader, and a virtual fader (on the touch screen) can also have a black button.

 The screen relating to each playback fader shows the allocated function of the blue and grey buttons.